SAP/ui5-linter/docs/Rules.md

 ## ui5-class-declaration

 Checks whether the declaration of UI5 classes is correct.
-This rule only applies to TypeScript code where native ECMAScript classes are used instead of an `.extend()` call.
+This rule only applies to TypeScript code where built-in ECMAScript classes are used instead of an `.extend()` call.